-The general crime rate on a per capital basis must be taken into context.
-And as Indonesia’s crime rate is lower than many large cities in the western hemisphere.
+These criminal activities happen predominantly in major urban centres like Jakarta, Surabaya and other big cities.
+However, the crime rate in Indonesia is still lower than in many large cities in the western hemisphere.
 Armed car-jackings, vehicle thefts and non-violent residential break-ins do occur in Indonesia.
-Personal and “snatch-and-grab“robberies are the most common types of crime.
-Pick-pocketing is another crime to which both locals and visitors fall victim, with most pick-pocketing occurring in crowded areas such as mass transit or in restaurants and bars.
 Fortunately, Indonesian criminals are generally reluctant to use force and usually do not harm their victims unless confronted with violence.

-Credit card and debit card crimes continue to be a concern in Indonesia.
-The bulk of this type of crime involves dishonest employees of smaller businesses, shops, and restaurants who will either copy the details of a credit or debit card, or attempt to swipe it through a device called a “skimmer,” enabling them to make fraudulent cards using valid credit card numbers.
-By August 2013, Indonesia had more than 14 million outstanding credit cards.
-Credit card fraud accounted for US$58.824 million (0.3%) out of total transactions of US$19.608 billion.
+Credit and debit card crimes continue to be a concern in Indonesia as well.
+This type of crime involves dishonest employees of smaller businesses, shops, and restaurants who use the credit or debit card without permission, enabling them to make fraudulent transactions.